Frequently Asked Questions

-Any class with either NO level distinction or 'All Levels' in the title is good for beginners.
-'All level' classes are conducive for participants with skills ranging from beginner through advanced.
-We strive to create a class environment that is effective and fun for everyone.
-The nature of flying trapeze and aerial arts allows for one student to be on the equipment at a time, so it is not necessary for everyone in class to be working on the same skill.
-Classes start with a safety lesson for all first time students, and shortly after that you can expect to be on the apparatus.
-Yes, beginners will fly on the trapeze in their first class!
+"All Level" Flying Trapeze classes are conducive for participants with skills ranging from beginner through advanced.
+"Introductory" Flying Trapeze classes have up to 12 students and are great for first time flyers, and students that do not come on a regular basis or are just starting their flying journey.
 Classes with "Level 2" or greater in the title are reserved for students who have achieved the corresponding skills in their TSNY logbook.
 Sometimes, there are not enough students to fill a class.
 Rather than cancel a class we might choose to open it to all levels.

 You (or your parent or court-appointed legal guardian) will be asked to read and sign a waiver at your first class.
 Please come 15 minutes early to do this.
 Copies of the waiver will be available at the start of class, but you may view it or print extra copies beforehand using the link below.
 Students who pay the one-time registration fee only have to sign the waiver once per year; all others must present a signed waiver at the start of every class (registering allows us to keep track of your waiver signing).

 The minimum recommended age for participation in all of our classes is 6 years old.